 What is the Treatment?

 If you are constipated and can’t urinate, you should immediately seek medical treatment.
 However, for normal constipation, first-line treatment is what you consume.
-You should try to include fibre-rich foods and increase your water intake as it will help unstiffen the faecal matter and allow easy discharge.
+You should try to include fiber-rich foods and increase your water intake as it will help unstiffen the faecal matter and allow easy discharge.

 However, if you experience constipation after starting a new diet or medication, you must visit a doctor.
 They will recommend your diet, medicines, or remedies that will help ease the condition.